James Lott

 James Lott (Jim) – Vagabundo del Mundo

-The EarlybirdAdventures, Pacific, South America
+The EarlybirdAdventures, Pacific, The Americas

 My good friend Jim and world traveller recently passed away.
 We met 10 years ago on the Galapagos islands.
 We then met randomly in Tulum in Mexico some years later.
 Finally, our last in person contact was in Indonesia on the island Gili Air.